-1. The equality of the prices of a bundle of goods (usually the CPI) in two countries when valued at the prevailing exchange rate.
+1. Equality of the prices of a bundle of goods (usually the CPI) in two countries when valued at the prevailing exchange rate.
 Term was introduced by Cassel (1918) and today is sometimes called absolute PPP.
+[Origin]

-2. The equality of the rates of change over time in the prices of a bundle of goods in two countries when valued at the prevailing exchange rate.
+2. Equality of the time rates of change in the prices of a bundle of goods in two countries when valued at the prevailing exchange rate.
 Called relative PPP.
-Implies that the rate of depreciation of a currency must equal the difference between its inflation rate and the inflation rate in the currency to which it is being compared.
+Implies that a currency's rate of depreciation equals the difference between its inflation rate and the inflation rate in the other currency.

 |Purchasing power parity puzzle||The fact that divergence of exchange rates from purchasing power parity lasts for a long time, often years.
 See Rogoff (1996).|